codename11/WorldApi/README.md

  ##### Tech used and etc:
  - Laravel
- - Routes protected by cheking ip address before accessing them by using custom middleware on particular routes.
+ - Routes protected by checking ip address before accessing them by using custom middleware on particular routes.
  - Added middleware to handle CORS in local.